Cause & Resources

 -

-According to the FBI, the average lifespan once in the sex trade is 7 years with the most common causes of death including HIV and homicide.
+According to the FBI, the average lifespan once in the sex trade is 7 years.

 Policy